Bluebird Motel Claresholm

 That link we promised and it comes highly recommended: DanOCan: A Brief History of the Bluebird Motel

-Know more: (new windows): Bluebird Motel Claresholm and learn about the community: Town of Claresholm Alberta.
+Know more: (new tabs): Bluebird Motel Claresholm and learn about the community: Town of Claresholm Alberta.

 There’s more new content being posted every week, so don’t go away!